Edited by: Keri Stooksbury

 For rates and fees of The Platinum Card® from American Express, click here.

 It really depends on your situation.
 The Amex Platinum card is a better card for travel rewards and benefits, while the Capital One Venture card is a better card for everyday spending if you’re looking for simple rewards.
-However, the Amex Platinum card has a much higher annual fee than the Capital One Venture card, so you’ll want to be mindful of that.
+However, the Amex Platinum card has a much higher annual fee than the Capital One Venture card (rates & fees), so you’ll want to be mindful of that.

 The 2 cards are totally different.
 The Amex Platinum card offers luxury travel benefits like airport lounge access, the ability to get benefits at high-end luxury hotels and resorts through Fine Hotels + Resorts, as well as no preset spending limit.
-Meanwhile, the Capital One Venture card doesn’t really offer substantial benefits but has solid rewards and a low annual fee.
+Meanwhile, the Capital One Venture card doesn’t really offer substantial benefits but has solid rewards and a low annual fee (rates & fees).

 In general, we value Amex Membership Rewards points at 2.2 cents each and Capital One miles at 1.8 cents each.
 Amex Membership Rewards points are generally worth more than Capital One miles due to the favorable transfer partnerships with both airlines and hotels.